Last Updated :

 - Every officer in the service or pay of the Government or remunerated by fees or commission for the performance of any public duty.

 Here I conclude this article by defining some of the important definitions mentioned under the Code of Civil Procedure.
-CPC defines a number of legal terms related to the civil matters.
+CPC defines a number of legal terms related to civil matters.
 The Civil Procedure Code regulates every action in civil courts and the parties before it till the execution of the decree and order.

 New Law College, BVDU, Pune